SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 nA – in the tongue

 Ey – fitting

 Simple translation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-emperumAn is having lotus like eyes; (due to that beauty) he is eternally glorified by nithyasUris and is wearing thuLasi garland that is filled with buds and flowers; he is being our lord and (due to the togetherness with us) is shining like a golden mountain; we (instead of leaving him seeing our lowly nature) approached him and in proper manner (engaged all our three senses) glorified him, meditated upon him and fell at his lotus feet; (due to this experience in all 3 senses) the most generous emperumAn having such svabhAvam (quality) of magnanimity, bestowed us to have beautiful poems arising from our tongue, that lead us to joy and dancing – Such generous emperumAn would be single-focused on me (AzhwAr).
+emperumAn is having lotus like eyes; (due to that beauty) he is eternally glorified by nithyasUris and is wearing thuLasi garland that is filled with buds and flowers; he is being our lord and (due to the togetherness with us) is shining like a golden mountain; we (instead of leaving him, seeing our lowly nature) approached him and in proper manner (engaged all our three senses) glorified him, meditated upon him and fell at his lotus feet; (due to this experience in all three senses) the most generous emperumAn having such svabhAvam (quality) of magnanimity, bestowed us to have beautiful poems arising from our tongue, that led us to joy and dancing – Such generous emperumAn would be single-focused on me (AzhwAr).

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 See nampiLLai‘s vyAkyAnam.